 The earliest opportunity to get involved with the Association is while obtaining your undergraduate degree.

 You must be an undergraduate student attending either the University of Manitoba, accepted into the Faculty of Engineering, either in direct entry or second year and have designated your department of study; or be an undergraduate Geoscience student at either the University of Manitoba or Brandon University.
+Students who are enrolled in other accredited undergraduate engineering programs or undergraduate geoscience programs would be considered on an exception basis.
+For more information please contact our Student Coordinator.

 Benefits of being a Student of Engineers Geoscientists Manitoba